huggingface/blog/intel-sapphire-rapids.md

 Now, let's look at the new instructions in the Sapphire Rapids architecture.

-## Sapphire Rapids: New Instructions for Deep Learning
+## Advanced Matrix Extensions: New Instructions for Deep Learning

-The Sapphire Rapids architecture introduces new instructions to accelerate DL workloads.
+The Sapphire Rapids architecture introduces the Intel Advanced Matrix Extensions ([AMX](https://en.wikipedia.org/wiki/Advanced_Matrix_Extensions)) to accelerate DL workloads.
 Using them is as easy as installing the latest version of IPEX.
 There is no need to change anything in your Hugging Face code.

-### AVX-FP16

-[AVX512-FP16](https://en.wikipedia.org/wiki/AVX-512#FP16) brings new instructions dedicated to 16-bit floating point (FP16) data.
-For example, the VFMADD instruction can multiply two FP16 values and add the result to a third FP16 value, aka 'multiply and add', a common operation used by DL models at inference time.

-### AMX

-The Intel Advanced Matrix Extensions ([AMX](https://en.wikipedia.org/wiki/Advanced_Matrix_Extensions)) introduced brand new instructions to accelerate matrix multiplication, an operation central to training DL models on data batches.
-AMX supports both Brain Floating Point ([BF16](https://en.wikipedia.org/wiki/Bfloat16_floating-point_format)) and 8-bit integer (INT8) values, enabling acceleration for different training scenarios.
+The AMX instructions accelerate matrix multiplication, an operation central to training DL models on data batches.
+They support both Brain Floating Point ([BF16](https://en.wikipedia.org/wiki/Bfloat16_floating-point_format)) and 8-bit integer (INT8) values, enabling acceleration for different training scenarios.

 AMX introduces new 2-dimensional CPU registers, called tile registers.
 As these registers need to be saved and restored during context switches, they require kernel support: On Linux, you'll need [v5.16](https://discourse.ubuntu.com/t/kinetic-kudu-release-notes/27976) or newer.